reddotdigitalit-sd1/dynamic-join-package/README.md

     ],
     ```

-4. **Test the Package**: You can now test the functionality provided by the package within your Laravel project.
-This may include using routes, views, controllers, and any other features provided by the package.

-5. **Publish Package Resources**: You have to publish the package's views, public assets and migration file using the `php artisan vendor:publish` command with the appropriate tag.
+4. **Publish Package Resources**: You have to publish the package's views, public assets and migration file using the `php artisan vendor:publish` command with the appropriate tag.
-      - Publish views, public assets and migration file:

       ```bash
       php artisan vendor:publish --provider="RedDotDigitalIT\DynamicJoin\DynamicJoinServiceProvider"
       ```